atsushii/atsushii/README.md

 # Hi there 🍣 I'm Atsushi

-Software Engineer with 4 years of experience focusing on the backend and infrastructure.
-Passionate about sharing knowledge and regularly contributing articles to dev.to, detailing my learning experiences.
-Dedicated to innovating and creating solutions to address real-world challenges.
+Started as a software engineer, now building as a founder.
+With several years in backend and infrastructure engineer.
+I’m bootstrapping a startup. learning by doing and preparing to take the leap to the US.

-🦄 Subscribe my story
+🦄 Subscribe my newsletter
 - [Substack](https://substack.com/@atsushiii)